AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 the limits of its validity.
 If infinity appears in a theory, we

-try to remove (the process of renormalization in quantum theory), at least
+try to remove it (the process of renormalization in quantum theory), at least

 until the creation of a new more sophisticated theory.

-"exotic" situations play an important role in quantum laws of gravity as other kinds of interactions
+"exotic" situations, play an important role the quantum laws of gravity as other kinds of interactions, wich emerge

-that are immanently emerge (as a consequence of quantum field
+immanently (as a consequence of quantum field fluctuations in

 this singularity - spacetime does not have